taygunkara/taygun_kara_case/README.md

 ## Important Observation

-During the development of this test suite, a critical, intermittent bug was identified in the application's filtering functionality.
-This framework was intentionally designed to be sensitive enough to detect and report this kind of instability.
+This test suite was designed not only to validate the specified user path but also to act as a sensitive instrument for detecting application instabilities.
+During development, critical, intermittent issues were identified in the filtering logic, which the test now successfully detects.

+*Note: These observations were made during testing on **Ubuntu OS with Google Chrome.***

+### Finding 1: Filter State Inconsistency (Manually & Automatically Confirmed)

+*   **Scenario:** The test flow involves clicking a link on the Careers page (`See all QA jobs`) that directs the user to the Open Positions page. **This action pre-selects the "Quality Assurance" department via URL parameters.**
-*   **The Bug:** When filtering jobs by "Department," the job list occasionally fails to update.
-It continues to display results for "All Departments" instead of the selected "Quality Assurance."
+*   **Observed Bug:** Upon page load, although the filter UI correctly shows "Quality Assurance" as selected, the job list intermittently displays results for "All Departments."
+Re-selecting the already active "Quality Assurance" filter does not trigger an update.
-*   **Reproducibility:** This is an intermittent issue, **observed on multiple occasions** during both manual and automated testing.
+*   **Workaround:** The issue resolves only after selecting a different department and then re-selecting "Quality Assurance," or by performing a full page refresh.
-*   **Test Behavior:** As a result, the test will **correctly fail** when it encounters this bug.
-The test is not broken; it is successfully performing its function by reporting that the application is not behaving as expected.
+*   **Test Behavior:** The automation script **correctly fails** at the validation step when it encounters this state inconsistency, as the displayed jobs do not match the selected filter.

-This approach was chosen over implementing complex retry logic to mask the issue.
-The primary goal of this QA project is to provide an accurate reflection of the application's quality and user experience, which includes faithfully reporting intermittent failures.
+### Finding 2: Filter Application Race Condition (Observed via Automation)

+*   **Scenario:** The E2E test selects both a "Location" and a "Department" in sequence as required by the test case.
+*   **Observed Bug:** On rare occasions, the job list fails to reflect both filter criteria and defaults to showing "All Jobs."
+This suggests a potential race condition in the front-end application.
+A screenshot of this behavior has been captured.

+### Strategic Decision: Why Workarounds Were Intentionally Not Implemented

+It would have been technically possible to force the test to "pass" every time by implementing workarounds (e.g., adding a page refresh or re-selecting filters until the correct state is achieved).

+However, **this approach was intentionally avoided.** The primary goal of a robust QA process is to provide an honest and accurate reflection of the end-user experience.
+Masking these intermittent bugs with automation tricks would hide significant usability issues and provide a false sense of security.
+Therefore, the test is designed to be "brittle" in the face of these specific bugs, ensuring they are transparently reported through its failure.

 ## Key Features
 - **Page Object Model (POM):** The framework is built on the POM design pattern, ensuring a clean separation between test logic and UI interactions, which makes the code highly reusable and easy to maintain.